ToolBrain/ToolBrain/README.md

 ToolBrain is a lightweight open-source Python library for training **agentic systems** with effective tool usage and built-in reinforcement learning.
 📚 Documentation & tutorials: [toolbrain.org](https://toolbrain.org)

+Support us by giving ToolBrain a ⭐ on GitHub.
 ## ✨ Key Features

 - **🤖 Learning algorithms**: Supports GRPO, DPO, and supervised learning.